MykalMachon/Deadsimple-Shopify-Starter/README.md

 **This requires you to manually edit the webpack config, but I'll guide you through it!**
 1. go to `/webpack.config.js` and find the `entry` object.
 2. Add a key value pair for your new file where the key is `assets/{your-file-name-here}` and the value is a relative path to your js file.
 3. Link the entrypoint file from your liquid files using a liquid tag, like this: `{{ 'your-file-name.js' | asset_url | script_url }}`.
-See [their docs for more info](https://shopify.dev/docs/themes/liquid/reference/filters/url-filters#asset_url)
+See [the Shopify docs for more info](https://shopify.dev/docs/themes/liquid/reference/filters/url-filters#asset_url)
-4. Make to restart your dev server, and that the new file has been uploaded to your shopify theme.
+4. Make sure to restart your dev server, and that the new file has been uploaded to your shopify theme.
 4. Tada :tada: you've got a new JS entry point that you can link off to!

 Here's an example of what the entry object should look like with your custom javascript entrypoint files: